connorzheng97/phantom-power/README.md

 <img src="./docs/img/DSC_0409.jpg" width="600" >

 # Use of This Repo
 This repo is licensed under CERN-OHL-W v2.
 In addition, consider buying me a drink if you like this design.
-You can credit back to this repo or my personal website if you wish.
+You can credit back to my personal website as well if you wish.

 Copyright Ryan Zheng 2022.